 UNICEF’s emergency response gives hope to refugee children during the dark and cold winter months and provides a safety net for families who are struggling on a daily basis to survive.

-This Christmas, you can give the gift of warmth and protection to a child in need.
+This year, you can give the gift of warmth and protection to a child in need.

 A thermal blanket, or a good winter coat, will bring so much comfort to children struggling to survive in freezing temperatures.